-You can take the pledge in just a few minutes.
-It’s likely to be the most significant thing you can do right now to do more good with your life.
+Taking the pledge is straightforward and likely to be the most significant thing you can do right now to do more good with your life.

 It’s not legally binding, you can choose where the money goes, and if you’re a student, it only commits you to give 1% for the time being.
-You’ll be joining over 1,500 people who’ve collectively pledged over half a billion dollars.
+You’ll be joining over 2,500 people who’ve collectively pledged over a billion dollars.

-And if you’re not quite ready yet, Giving What We Can allows you to pledge 2% for one year, to see how it goes before making any long term commitment.
+And if you’re not quite ready yet, Giving What We Can allows you to choose how much you want to pledge for one year, to see how it goes before making any long term commitment.
 Try out giving.

 What if you don’t want to give money?

 You can have just as much impact by publicizing how to take action on the most pressing problems.
 To take a simple example, if you can persuade one other person to give 10%, then you’ll have had just as much or even more impact than if you had done it yourself.